hazae41/glace/README.md

 </script>
 ```

-You can branch on browser or static execution
+You can branch on browser or static execution using `process.env.PLATFORM`

 ```html
 <script type="module">